 - H.R.
 3071 (103rd): Lime Research, Promotion, and Consumer Information Act Amendments of 1993

 - H.R.
 2226 (103rd): To amend the Internal Revenue Code of 1986 to restore the pre-1986 …

 - H.R.
 1986 (103rd): To amend title 38, United States Code, to provide that the effective …

 - H.R.
 1901 (103rd): Airport and Airway Trust Fund Integrity Act of 1993

 - H.R.
 1738 (103rd): Fresh Cut Flowers and Fresh Cut Greens Promotion and Information Act of …

 - H.R.
 1260 (103rd): National Aeronautical Research and Competitiveness Act of 1993

 - H.R.
 1229 (103rd): National Aviation Research and Competitiveness Act of 1993

-From Jan 1983 to Nov 1994, Lewis missed 244 of 5,666 roll call votes, which is 4.3%.
-This is worse than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+From Jan 1983 to Nov 1994, Lewis missed 269 of 5,693 roll call votes, which is 4.7%.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.